Haley Scholars Fall 2013 Reading Groups

 legacies seriously.”
 That means that a tradition like summer vacation is

-replaced with year-round schooling, and the times that the school day
+replaced with year-round schooling; the times that the school day

-begins and ends changes as well as how students are instructed to pay
+begins and ends are re-adjusted; and students are instructed to pay

-attention in class.
-And, a student like Marita is given more of a
+attention in, well, more attentive ways in class.
+A student like Marita is given more of a

 “chance” when someone brings “a little bit of the rice paddy to the